 If you’ve got some fleece left, why not add a matching treat bag?

-Pin the handle to both sides and secure each end with a square of stitches.
+Then secure each end with a rectangle of stitches.

 And now the bag is all done, too!